arthurgassner/swissenergy-backend/README.md

 - [x] Build a LGBM-based model leveraging the last hour's consumption
 - [x] Perform feature engineering to enrich the data with the hourly-consumption 24h ago, and a week ago.
 - [x] Perform feature engineering to enrich the data with statistics about the previous hourly-consumptions, over 24h and 7d.
+- [x] Build a training notebook, where the best model can be trained from scratch.
 - [ ] Perform hyperparameters search (`optuna`), potentially also through the features used.
 - [ ] Use weather-related covariates -- both past and future -- as features.
 - [ ] Use Swiss-stock-market covariates -- both past and future -- as features.